MrBigoudi/rust-raytracing/README.md

 ```sh
 RUST_LOG=debug cargo run
 ```
-A file $output.log$ will be created with all the debug outcomes that occured during runtime.
+A file `output.log` will be created with all the debug outcomes that occured during runtime.

 To build and run in release mode:
 ```sh